 They Wasted a Perfectly Good Character: Princess Luna.
 With her being purified of her Nightmare Moon side, she was certainly set up to be a good recurring character for season 1, at least as a sidekick of sorts for Celestia, but she didn't appear at all.
 In season 2, they at least explained that "Luna Eclipsed" marked her first public appearance since being rescued, and then she was again clearly set up to be a recurring character again, but, alas, she still didn't appear at all for the rest of the season until the finale.
 Eventually, the writers caught on by season 3, and now Luna seems to be inseparable from Celestia, averting this.

-Another one is KingSombra.
+Another one (some may even consider him to be the most notable one) is KingSombra.
 While arguably the most competent and deadly of villains, Sombra was portrayed with so little character development and focus, many fans find it difficult to feel the impact he was meant to have on our heroes.
 His forms were frightening, his abilities were terrifyingly powerful and his legacy on the Crystal Ponies was more than unsettling, which only makes it even worse that he had very few lines and didn't even interact once with the mane cast.
 Top it all off with a rather anti-climatic death in the form of being blasted to oblivion, and one can't help but feel slightly bitter about it.

 This is actually inverted with Discord when the writers realized his potential as a character after his defeat in his debut episode, and was brought back with a Heel-Face Turn afterwards as a result.
 The fact that Discord is so popular and that John de Lancie gets to do more voice acting for them probably helped with this a lot.